prataprc/prataprc.github.io.v1/_contents/javascript.rst

 .. gist:: prataprc/5843946.js?file=literals.js

 other than primitive types - Number, String, Boolean, rest of them are javascript objects.
-Javascript ``Oobject`` is the parent type for all user-defined type.
+Javascript ``Object`` is the parent type for all user-defined types.
 Supports constructor pattern, prototype inheritance etc...

 keywords
 --------

-Keywords are special tokens that gives additional structure to the program.
+Keywords are special tokens that give additional structure to the program.
 Following is a basic set of keywords in Javascript

 .. gist:: prataprc/5843946.js?file=keywords.js